 - "People who use wheelchairs damage apartments.
-You have to leave a double security deposit." - "You can only live here if there is someone to take care of you." - "We don't accept Social Security Disability Income."
+You have to leave a double security deposit." - "You can only live here if there is someone to take care of you." - "We don't accept Social Security Disability Income.
+Tenants must be employed"